 Aroma & Taste: Limonene is a citrus terpene with a fresh, sweet aroma and lemon peel fragrance.
 Limonene is commonly found in citrus fruits like grapefruit, lime, lemon, and orange, as well as cannabis.

-Anti-Anxiety/Antidepressant: Studies have found that both orally consumed limonene and inhaled limonene vapor reduces anxiety in lab mice.
-Similarly, limonene also reduced obsessive compulsive disorder-like behavior (OCD).
-Limonene increases serotonin levels in the prefrontal cortex region of the brain and increases dopamine levels in the hippocampus.
+Anti-anxiety/Anti-depressant: Studies show that both ingested limonene and inhaled limonene vapor reduces anxiety.
+Similarly, limonene has also been found to reduce obsessive compulsive disorder (OCD) behaviors, increase serotonin levels in the prefrontal cortex, and increase dopamine levels in the hippocampus.

 Digestive Aid: Excessive stomach acid is the major cause of heartburn and gastroesophageal reflux disease (GERD).
 When the valve between the stomach and esophagus does not close, stomach acid seeps back into the esophagus.
 Limonene coats the esophagus and may help neutralize stomach acid.
-It assists in the body’s natural peristalsis (the waves in your stomach and intestines that push contents downward, rather than upward) to reduce GERD.
-And it increases gastric mucus production to promote gut healing.
+Additionally, it supports your body’s natural peristalsis (the waves in your digestive tract that push content down, rather than up) to reduce GERD.

-Cannabis Cultivars: Cultivars known for their content of Limonene include Mendocino Purps, The White, and Super Lemon Haze.
+Cannabis Cultivars: Cultivars known for their limonene profiles include Mendocino Purps, The White, and Super Lemon Haze.

 Terpenes can be enjoyed aromatically, topically, or ingested in foods and drinks.
 Many people love adding them to diffusers, serums, lotions, even cocktails.

 Terpenes are not psychoactive and do not contain cannabinoids, but they are still very powerful.
 They should always be diluted and are not intended to be used at full potency.
 Similar to essential oils, terpenes do not mix with water, but they can be diluted with carrier oils and alcohol.